Hamsini11/Chess-AIProject/README.md

 ##### Key Components:
 ---------------------
 ###### ♔ ChessPiece:
-♕ Represents a chess piece with its color and type.
-♕ Provides methods for determining legal moves based on the piece type.
+♕ Represents a chess piece with its color and type. \\n ♕ Provides methods for determining legal moves based on the piece type.

 ###### ♔ ChessBoard: